dd-web/breadcrumb-challenge-vector-analysis/README.md

 This is some "challenge" I was asked to complete for some job application I did a few months ago.
 This completes the "challenge" part at a minimum.
 Companies that solicit free work through applicants do exist, afterall.

 To be clear - this solution is intentionally slower than it could be.
 I've left some comments explaining how this could be _signifigantly_ sped up if for some reason that will help you.
+Although if you're reading this it's very likely you can already come up with a better solution.

 Whatever the case is I've yet to receive any explanation for this exercise after more than three months so I'm putting it up.
 Hope it helps someone.